Superman: Grounded: Changes in the creative team

-On November 2010, Straczynski announced that he would be leaving the series halfway through the storyline's run.
+In November 2010, Straczynski announced to leave the series halfway through the storyline's run.
 This he did in order to concentrate on other projects as well as a sequel to Superman: Earth One.
 The storyline was finished by Chris Roberson when he took over as writer for the arc.

 In an interview, Roberson noted that:

 Plot synopsis

 Prologue

 After exiting a congressional hearing about the "War of the Supermen", Superman is questioned by reporters when he is slapped by a crying woman.
 Visibly shocked, he encourages the outraged crowd to let her speak.
 She tells him that while he was off-planet, her husband died of a brain tumor.
 She tried reaching him to ask for his help in removing the tumor with his vision powers, but was told that he was "doing something important".
 Superman flies to the JLA Satellite, where Batman assures him that the new Earth defense system will see new threats coming from long distances.
 Outside a small town, Superman speaks with the Flash, and asks him what he sees when he runs across the country.
 He says he sees a blur.
 Superman then flies into orbit, thinks of his father, and lands outside a children's baseball game when he begins his long walk across the United States.